 I can not tell you enough about how much I love San Onofre State Beach!
 There is something to be said when you leave a piece of land alone.
 At San Onofre, it is easy to imagine what it looked like on the coast of California over 100 years ago.
 Needless to say, but I am a sucker for natural beaches.

 San Onofre State Beach is located right at the border, where San Diego County and Orange County meet.
 This beach, at one time, was under the control of Marine Corps Base Camp Pendleton.
-But in 1971, this stretch of beach was leased out to the State.
+But in 1971, Governor Ronald Reagan leased out this stretch of beach to the State.

-It is also important to mention that Camp Pendleton has its private entrance over by the San Onofre Camping Beach, as well as a private surf break (Church) right offshore from there.
+It is also important to mention that Camp Pendleton has its private entrance over by the San Onofre Camping Beach and a private surf break (Church) right offshore from there.
 So, if you are in the military or even retired, please take advantage of this as all others need to pay to get in.
 (Click on the link for directions)

 Trails/ Bluffs Beach

-Trails Beach, which is three miles long, is found just south of SONGS (San Onofre Nuclear Generating System), and right below San Onofre State Bluffs Campground.
+Trails Beach, three miles long, is found just south of SONGS (San Onofre Nuclear Generating System) and right below San Onofre State Bluffs Campground.